-Over the years, there has been much speculation about the best time to end eBay listings.
-When eBay first started in 1996, it was an auction only site, accessible by dial-up internet, in the USA only.
-Things were very different then.
+When eBay first started in 1996, it was an auction only site, accessible by dial-up internet, in the U.S. only.
 Today we live in a world of mobile devices, sniping tools, eBay buyers all over the world, and a variety of eBay listing types.
-Is there a best time to start or end eBay listings?

 Historically, eBay sellers claim that Sunday night is the best time to end listings.
 But is that still true?
 Let's look at the variables that affect when items sell and you can come to your own conclusion

-The eBay pool of buyers has grown by leaps and bounds since 1996. eBay buyers are in over 50 countries worldwide and all time zones.
-So "Sunday night" is relative to where one lives and could be at virtually any time of day.
-And Sunday night in the USA is Monday morning in Australia.
-There are just too many buyers in too many time zones to pinpoint the best time to sell.
+The eBay pool of buyers has gone global, so "Sunday night" is relative to where one lives and could be at virtually any time of day.
+Since there are many buyers in many time zones, there may not be one ideal time to end your auction.

-Today, eBay offers fixed price listings with buy it now and Best Offer.
-Buyers can log on to eBay and purchase or make offers on items 24 hours a day.
+Today, eBay offers fixed-price listings, and buyers can log on to eBay and purchase or make offers on items 24 hours a day.
 There is no reason to wait until a Sunday night to buy something.
 And for those sellers still running auctions, unless your item is truly unique, rare, or collectible, rest assured there is another one like it on eBay that is available right now.
 The buyer doesn't have to wait for an auction to end, they can buy it right now or submit an offer.
-The item can be in the mail to them on the same day.

-Again, technology has evolved to where buyers don't need to be in front of a computer to win an auction or buy on eBay.
-According to eBay reports, approximately 40% of sales occur on mobile devices.
-Buyers can purchase items on eBay from virtually anywhere at any time.
+Buyers can purchase items on eBay from virtually anywhere at any time, on any device with an internet connection.
 Additionally, sniping tools make it possible to win auctions without actually being logged on to eBay.
-A sniping tool is an application that integrates with eBay and bids on the auction in the last few minutes of the auction.
+A sniping tool is an application that integrates with eBay and bids on the auction in the last few minutes, with the bidding automated.